visibilia/IA-for-fully-automatic-COVID-19-detection/README.rst

 ============
 See scientific publications related to FADCIL:

 - "Integrating YOLO and 3D U-Net for COVID-19 Diagnosis on Chest CT Scans" at IEEE 37th International Symposium on Computer-Based Medical Systems (CBMS 2024).
-Free access to our `CBMS 2024 paper`_.
+Access via: IEExplore at `CBMS IEEExplore 2024 paper'_  and ResearchFate (free access) at `CBMS 2024 paper`_.

 Commercial Version